Perth and Kinross

 Overview ⁞ Perth and Kinross covers central Scotland from the Lowland farmlands to the Highland mountains.
 The city of Perth serves as the administrative centre, and the area is known for its historic castles, outdoor activities, and whisky distilleries.
 Tourism, agriculture, and services drive the economy.

-The administrative boundary of Perth and Kinross can be viewed on OpenStreetMap: District Boundary of Perth and Kinross.
+The administrative boundary of Perth and Kinross can also be viewed on OpenStreetMap: District Boundary of Perth and Kinross.

 Key Facts about Perth and Kinross